 - Visibility: Do blind spots prevent you from safely driving the vehicle?

-- Acceleration: Do you feel that the car has enough power?
+- Acceleration: Do you feel the car has enough power?

-- Brakes: Are you able to break easily?
+- Brakes: Are you able to break easily and confidently?

-- User-friendliness: Do you feel comfortable with the controls and infotainment?
-Can you reach all necessary controls?
+- User-friendliness: Do you feel comfortable with the primary controls and infotainment system?

-- Steering: Are you able to easily and comfortably steer?
-How does it handle turns and corners?
+- Steering: Are you able to easily and comfortably navigate turns How does the steering feel through corners?

 - Are there noises or vibrations?: Make sure you listen for any unusual noises or vibrations.

-An inspection can uncover any potential problems and let you know if a vehicle has been in an accident.
-Some accidents go unreported and will not show up on vehicle history reports, but a mechanic will be able to tell if any body work has been performed after an accident.
+An inspection doesn’t guarantee a trouble-free ownership experience, but it can uncover many potential problems and let you know if a vehicle has been in an accident.
+Some accidents go unreported to insurance companies and will not show up on vehicle history reports, but an experienced mechanic will be able to tell if any body or frame work has been performed due to an accident.